Epilepsy and seizures in Boston Terriers

 Seizures in Bostons can have many causes.
 Sometimes there can be a brain tumor, or sometimes it can be caused by an overweight dog who has sleep apnea and simply putting the dog on a reducing diet can cause the apnea to stop, which then causes the seizures to stop.
 It can be caused by a high fever or by low blood sugar.
 It can be caused commonly by vaccines, which is why it is very important to not overvaccinate and to use vaccines that do not contain Lepto.
 Also, do not use any vaccines your breeder says you should stay away from.
-Of course any kind of chemical or toxin the dog is exposed to can cause a seizure.
+Of course any kind of chemical or toxin the dog is exposed to especially yard chemicals and oral and topical flea and tick preventatives, (especially Comfortis!) can cause seizures.
+Many of these drugs cause neurotoxicity to the bugs and they also cause neurotoxicity to your dog.
 Head trauma or kidney failure can cause seizures.
-But more often there is no known cause, and it is simply termed idiopathic epilepsy.
+But very often, there is no known cause, and it is simply termed idiopathic epilepsy.
 I get so many Boston owners at large writing to me asking about seizures, so I decided to put up a page of info to help anyone who needs it.

 If seizures occur regularly or the dog has cluster seizures, the dog must be started on an anti-seizure medication.
 Each time a dog has a grand-mal seizure or bad cluster seizures, the seizure "fries" the brain just a little more, and after many assaults on the brain over time, your dog is no longer the dog you once knew.
 It also takes a great toll on their hearts.
 Sometimes when when seizures have caused so much damage over time, the dog may suffer a heart attack and die during a seizure.
 That is why it is important to lessen or totally stop the seizures if at all possible.
 Below I will give you some important information and links so you can be armed with the most up-to-date treatments.